Onondaga people: Clan system

+Onondaga peoples believe it is their duty to help and support their clan in tough times, sickness, and death.
+Interclan marriages are mandatory, so a member of one clan can only marry someone outside of their clan.

+Land

 On March 11, 2005, the Onondaga Nation in the town of Onondaga, New York, filed a land rights action in federal court, seeking acknowledgment of title to over 3000 sqmi of ancestral lands centering in Syracuse, New York.
 They hoped to obtain increased influence over environmental restoration efforts at Onondaga Lake and other EPA Superfund sites in the claimed area.
 The Court of Appeals for the Second Circuit rejected the Onondagas' claim in 2012, and the Supreme Court in 2013 declined to hear an appeal.

-On June 29, 2022, 1,023 acres of land were returned to the Onondaga Nation.
+On June 29, 2022, it was announced that 1,023 acres of land were to be returned to the Onondaga Nation. on September 30, 2024.

 Sports

 The Onondaga very much enjoyed sports and physical activity.
 Lacrosse and foot races were always known to be favorites of the Onondaga people.
 They also adopted many games from European settlers such as mumble the peg, marbles, some games of ball, pull away, and fox and geese in the snow.
-Hide and seek and blindman's bluff were played but no games with song.
+Hide and seek and Blind man's buff were played but no games with song.